nrabinowitz/gapvis/stub_api/README.md

 API Questions
 -----------------
+ * Will the full book info be an excessively large download for large works?
  * Do authors need a model at this point?
 (I'm guessing they will eventually)
  * Is it worth designing the API for non-point geometries (e.g. polygons, etc), or can we assume that's it for now?